everdro1d/jpackage-gui/README.md

 ## Usage

 ### Creating An Installer
-1. Enter the minimum required options for the jpackage program, the input directory, the main jar, the installer type, and the name of the application.
+1. Enter the minimum required options for the jpackage program; the input directory, the main jar, the installer type, and the name of the application.
 2. Configure any other options in the Generic or OS specific panels.
 3. Click the "Create Installer" button.
 4. Profit.